Cloudxtreme/training_material/modules/151_IntroToRiakRedisAddon/151_IntroToRiakRedisAddOn.md

   + an AP system
   + with near CP speed near the edge
 + remain coherent
+  + there are multiple ways to implement cache coherence, even locally for CPU and RAM
+  + while writing applications, achieve more coherent code by using components
 + community-based development
   + based on Twemproxy
     + scalable